Oconee County, Georgia: Demographics

-Of the 11,622 households, 43.4% had children under the age of 18 living with them, 67.4% were married couples living together, 9.5% had a female householder with no husband present, 19.6% were non-families, and 16.3% of all households were made up of individuals.
-The average household size was 2.81 and the average family size was 3.16.
-The median age was 39.1 years.

-The median income for a household in the county was $74,352 and the median income for a family was $85,371.
-Males had a median income of $57,303 versus $39,375 for females.
-The per capita income for the county was $34,271.
-About 6.3% of families and 7.4% of the population were below the poverty line, including 9.1% of those under age 18 and 8.4% of those age 65 or over.

-In 2012, the Wisconsin Population Health Institute ranked Oconee County as one of the top 3 healthiest counties in Georgia.
-The study ranked the county second in the state in "Overall Health Factors" and third in "Overall Health Outcomes."

 Government

-Oconee County is governed by a four-member Board of Commissioners, which holds legislative power.
-The Board is led by a separately-elected Chairman, who holds executive power.
-The Board is vested with budget and taxing authority, ordinance making authority, and control of county property, roads and facilities.
+Oconee County is governed by a four-member board of commissioners, which holds legislative power.
+The board is led by a separately-elected chairman, who holds executive power.
+The board is vested with budget and taxing authority, ordinance-making authority, and control of county property, roads and facilities.
 The chairman and all members of the board are elected from at-large districts (called "posts") to staggered terms of four years.

-The Chairman of the Board is the county's Chief Executive Officer who, in consultation with the Commissioners, appoints officers and staff as needed to administer the responsibilities of the Board.
+The chairman of the board is the county's chief executive officer who, in consultation with the commissioners, appoints officers and staff as needed to administer the responsibilities of the board.

 The current members of the Board are: